microbiomedata/docs/README.md

 | Workflows (Chapter 1)              | The `pullers/workflow_docs/metagenome_workflow_overview` folder in this repo |
 | Workflows (Everything else)        | The `docs` folder of the respective workflow repo                            |

 The website will automatically be regenerated and redeployed whenever a new commit is made on—or merged into—the `main` branch of the repository.
-The regeneration and redeployment process usually takes about three to complete.
+The regeneration and redeployment process usually takes about three minutes to complete.

 ## The Home section